 Pacific Partnership 2015 began in early June, with the Mercy stopping first in Fiji, followed by Papua New Guinea and the Philippines before culminating in Vietnam in late August.
 Twenty-eight volunteers contributed their time and expertise on the Mercy, including seven alumni volunteers with one from the original SS HOPE.
 Together, they filled 34 critical positions requested by the Navy and supported land-based activities as well as providing lifesaving services aboard the ship.

 In addition - one volunteer, served on the JHSV, Millinocket.

-Dr. Tom Kenyon will soon be returning to Project HOPE but in a different capacity...this time as President and CEO to succeed Dr. John Howe.
+Dr. Tom Kenyon is returns to Project HOPE on September 14, 2015 in a different capacity...this time as President and CEO to succeed Dr. John Howe.

 Dr. Kenyon is leaving a long and productive career with the U.S. Centers for Disease Control and Prevention (CDC) after many years of international work in Africa, at the State Department, and for the last two years in Atlanta as Director of the Center for Global Health at the CDC.

 Originally from Kirkwood, MO, Dr. Kenyon trained in pediatrics at the University of Arizona (Tuscon), joined HOPE for two years in Grenada (1985-1987) and then five years (1987-1992) in Swaziland and Malawi.
 He then completed a public health degree at the John Hopkins School of Public Health, was Director of Communicable Disease at the Chicago Department of Public Health, and in 1993 began his distinguished career with the CDC in its Epidemiologic Intelligence Service.
 He went on to serve for 21 years with the CDC as Country Director in Botswana, Namibia, and Ethiopia and with PEPFAR as the Deputy Principal Global AIDS Coordinator and Chief Medical Officer at the Department of State.